-- \ We are a member of the Center for Climate and Energy Solutions' (C2ES) Business Environmental Leadership Council (BELC).
-BELC engages businesses in developing efficient, effective solutions to the climate problem. - \ We are a member of The Climate Group, an international nonprofit that specializes in bold, catalytic and highprofile climate and energy initiatives with the world's leading businesses and state and regional governments.
-Additionally, Dave Pogue, our Global Director of Corporate Responsibility, sits on the board of directors of The Climate Group. - \ We are a member of the Global Real Estate Sustainability Benchmark (GRESB), an industry-driven organization committed to assessing the ESG performance of real assets globally, including real estate portfolios and infrastructure assets.
-Additionally, Pieter Hendrikse of CBRE Global Investors sits on the GRESB Advisory Board and Dave Pogue, Tim Shen, and Amanda Steele of CBRE sit on the GRESB Benchmark Committee. - \ We are members of the Real Estate Roundtable (RER), an organization that brings together leaders of the nation's top publicly-held and privately-owned real estate ownership, development, lending and management firms with the leaders of major national real estate trade associations to jointly address key national policy issues relating to real estate and the overall economy.
-Dave Pogue sits on the RER Sustainability Policy Advisory Committee (SPAC). - \ We have been involved in a number of ways with the Sustainability Accounting Standards Board (SASB), an independent nonprofit whose mission is to develop and disseminate sustainability accounting standards that help public corporations disclose material, decision-useful information to investors.
-Laura Tyson, a member of the CBRE Board of Directors, sits on the SASB Board of Directors.
-Jennifer Leitsch served as a subject matter expert for the development of the SASB Fundamentals of Sustainability Accounting Level I exam.
+We are a member of the Center for Climate and Energy Solutions' (C2ES) Business Environmental Leadership Council (BELC).
+BELC engages businesses in developing efficient, effective solutions to the climate problem.
+We are a member of the Global Real Estate Sustainability Benchmark (GRESB), an industry-driven organization committed to assessing the ESG performance of real assets globally, including real estate portfolios and infrastructure assets.
+Additionally, Francijn de Ruijter of CBRE Global Investors sits on the GRESB Real Estate Advisory Board, Jessica Feng of CBRE and Yilan Koh of CBRE Global Investors sit on the GRESB Asia Benchmark Committee, Dave Pogue of CBRE sits on the GRESB American Benchmark Committee, and Emma McMahon of CBRE sit on the GRESB Australian Benchmark Committee.

+We are members of the Real Estate Roundtable (RER), an organization that brings together leaders of the nation's top publicly-held and privately-owned real estate ownership, development, lending and management firms with the leaders of major national real estate trade associations to jointly address key national policy issues relating to real estate and the overall economy.
+Dave Pogue sits on the RER Sustainability Policy Advisory Committee (SPAC).

+We have been involved with the Sustainability Accounting Standards Board (SASB), which sets industry-specific standards for corporate sustainability disclosure, with a view towards ensuring that disclosure is material, comparable, and decision-useful for investors.
+CBRE recently joined as a member of the SASB Alliance.
+Laura Tyson, a member of the CBRE Board of Directors, sits on the SASB Foundation Board of Directors.
 Additionally, CBRE has provided feedback to SASB during multiple public comment periods.